pmqtt/pmq/README.md

 In this case, the distribution of configurations via PMQ can be helpful.
 Configurations are transferred in JSON format and defined as YAML.The configuration is organized hierarchically.
 The hierarchy is three-level global, General for a client family and Specific for a single client.

+### TLS and NON TLS Connection on the same port
+PMQ supports TLS and non-TLS connections on the same port at the same time.
+This means that a client can connect to the server using a certificate and another client can can connect to the server via a raw socket connection.

 ### Roadmap
 * REST API to configure and manage PMQ Message Broker
 * Distribute configuration to broker clients **Finished**